 Example – Mr. Rick (importer/ buyer) residing in Spain decides to buy goods worth USD 10,000.00 from Miss Erika from Japan.
-Miss Erika (exporter/ seller) insists to use sight letter of credit for the transaction.
-Mr. Rick agrees and applies for sight letter of credit of USD 10,000.00 in the name of Miss Erika from Citibank in Spain.
-Miss Erika nominates Bank of Japan her advising bank.
+Miss Erika (exporter/ seller) insists on using a sight letter of credit for the transaction.
+Mr. Rick agrees and applies for a sight letter of credit of USD 10,000.00 in the name of Miss Erika from Citibank in Spain.
+Miss Erika nominates the Bank of Japan as her advising bank.

 Following is the sequence of the transaction –

 - Bank of Japan forwards the sight letter of credit to Miss Erika.
-Miss Erika checks the terms and accepts it.
+Miss Erika checks the terms and accepts them.

-- Mr. Rick makes the payment of USD 10,000.00 to Citibank Spain as per amount in invoice and sight letter of credit
+- Mr. Rick makes the payment of USD 10,000.00 to Citibank Spain as per the amount in the invoice and sight letter of credit.

-- Citibank Spain hold this money in an escrow account
+- Citibank Spain holds this money in an escrow account

-- Miss Erika submits the original shipping documents (invoice, packing list, bill of lading, etc.) along with the original letter of credit to Bank of Japan.
+- Miss Erika submits the original shipping documents (invoice, packing list, bill of lading, etc.) and the original letter of credit to the Bank of Japan.

-- Bank of Japan reviews the documents in 2 days and forwards it to Citibank Spain
+- Bank of Japan reviews the documents in 2 days and forwards them to Citibank Spain.

-- Citibank Spain takes another 3 days to review the documents and passes it on to Mr. Rick who accepts the documents.
-Also, on the same day, Citibank Spain releases payment of USD 10,000.000 and forwards it to Bank of Japan
+- Citibank Spain takes another 3 days to review the documents and passes them on to Mr. Rick, who accepts the documents.
+Also, on the same day, Citibank Spain releases a payment of USD 10,000.000 and forwards it to the Bank of Japan.

-- Next day Bank of Japan deducts its advising charges from USD 10,000.00 and deposits the remaining payment in the account of Miss Erika.
+- The next day Bank of Japan deducts its advising charges from USD 10,000.00 and deposits the remaining payment in the account of Miss Erika.

 Now let’s discuss the advantages and disadvantages of this letter of credit: